 Joel David Moore.
 Matt Gerald.
 Laz Alonso.
 Michelle Rodriguez.
 Sean Patrick Murphy.
 Sean Anthony Moran.

-Trailing Avatar at a distant – albeit strong – second, Guy Ritchie’s Sherlock Holmes scored an estimated $38.3 million this past weekend, reaching a domestic cume of $140.6 million after ten days out.
+Trailing Avatar at a distant – albeit strong – second, Guy Ritchie’s Sherlock Holmes brought in an estimated $38.3 million this past weekend, reaching a domestic cume of $140.6 million after ten days out.

-Toplining Robert Downey Jr. and Jude Law in the old Basil Rathbone and Nigel Bruce roles, with Rachel McAdams as the official leading lady, Sherlock Holmes – bombastically made to please 12-year-olds everywhere – managed a strong $10,586 average at 3,626 sites.
+Toplining Robert Downey Jr. and Jude Law in the old Basil Rathbone and Nigel Bruce roles, with Rachel McAdams as its nominal leading lady, Sherlock Holmes – bombastically made to please 12-year-olds everywhere – managed a solid $10,586 average at 3,626 sites.

-Trailing It’s Complicated was another movie revolving around a female character.
+Trailing It’s Complicated this past weekend was another movie revolving around a female character.
 Starring Sandra Bullock, John Lee Hancock’s sleeper blockbuster The Blind Side added $12.6 million, reaching $209 million – and thus passing the $200 million mark after 43 days (on Friday, Jan.
 1, it reached $201.1 million).

 Tim McGraw.
 Quinton Aaron.
 Jae Head.
 Lily Collins.
 Ray McKinnon.
 Kim Dickens.